luerhard/anti-elitism-gets-views/reports/manuscript/main.typ

       ..table_content.flatten(),
       table.hline()
     )
-  ]
+  ],
-  , caption: [
+  caption: [
-    Summary statistics of the dataset.
+    Summary statistics of the dataset, the highest value for each row is marked as bold.
     All data is current as of February 25, 2025, the day after the federal election.
     *chFollowers* corresponds to the number of followers that are shown given in the channel description; this number is most probably rounded to some degree by YouTube.
     *nVideos* depicts the number of videos published since the start of the observation period.
     *meanVideoLen* is shown in seconds.
-    *nLikesNA* corresponds to the number of returned missings for the like_count from the API, which indicates that the like functionality is disabled for a particular video.
+    *nLikesNA* corresponds to the number of returned missings for the like_count from the API, indicating that the like functionality is disabled for a particular video.
     *nSentences* corresponds to the number of sentences extracted from all valid videos per channel.
   ]
-  , kind: table
 ) <tab:descriptives>

-The FDP also has hardly any likes associated with their videos.
-A review of some of these parties' videos on the platform suggests that these functionalities were deactivated by the parties for most of the videos.
-Unfortunately, it was not possible to determine whether this was due to a lack of engagement on the part of users or because the corresponding function had been deactivated on the platform at the time the data was collected.
+They not only have produced significantly more videos than the other channels, but their videos are also more viewed and more liked on average.
+The average like count for the FDP in this table might be misleading.
+They have disabled the like functionality for all but one video on their channel.
+Comparing median and mean values for both likes and views uncovers a major obstacle for the analysis of YouTube videos in general.
+The means show much higher values than the medians for all comparisons, indicating the the distribution is highly skewed and mean values are driven upwards by only some extremely successful videos.
+@fig:view_count shows the distribution of views and likes in order to take a closer look at the numbers.

+// The average length of their videos is comparable to that of the CDU, CSU and FDP.
+// The Greens, the Left Party and the SPD, on the other hand, tend to produce significantly longer videos than the aforementioned parties.

 #figure(
+  placement: auto,
   image("figures/figure_1.svg", width: 100%),
   caption: [
     Distribution of likes and views per channel.
 All values are logged.
 The rectangle describes the .25, .5 and.75 quantiles.
 Outliers are represented by dots.
-Violin plots were superimposed on the boxplot to better visualize the distribution.  ]
+Violin plots were superimposed on the boxplot to better visualize the distribution.]
 ) <fig:view_count>

-@fig:view_count shows the distribution of views and likes in order to take a closer look at the numbers.
 Since these figures differ greatly between the channels, both are shown in logarithmic form.
 It is clear that all parties produce some successful videos, but the AfD stands out clearly here as well.
 While the median of the views with values between 777 (Greens) and 1,613 (Left Party) is quite similar for the other parties, it is significantly higher for AfD BT with 14,547 and AfD TV with 17,767.